tanukiti1987/google_drive_transfer/README.md

 The first login should be __transfer source__ google account, second login should be __transfer target__ google account.

+## Error log

+Files that fail to transfer will be recorded in the error log on `./log`

 # Licence

 [MIT License](https://github.com/tanukiti1987/google_drive_transfer/blob/master/LICENSE.txt)